ymgenesis/Midjourney-Photography-Resource/tipsntricks/tipsntricks.md

 - Pick the correct aspect ratio for your image (2:3/vertical rectangle good for portraits, 3:2/horizontal rectangle good for landscapes)
 - B&W film stocks often produce the most cohesive/realistic results
 - Any words you use in your prompt influence your image.
 For example, `...zoom zoom, 14mm...`.
 Even though you might be trying to describe a fast car, MJ might take `zoom` to mean a long focal length, effectively cancelling out your `14mm` instruction.
+- Couple various camera bodies and film stocks for more variation when specifying a camera body.
+For example, `hooded figure cemetery, Leica A, Kodak Portra 800 --ar 2:3`

 [Main Menu](https://github.com/ymgenesis/Midjourney-Photography-Resource)